Pumpkin Pie Recipe (VIDEO)

 - Sugar – the combination of light brown and granulated sugar adds just the right amount of sweetness

 - Simple spices – salt, pumpkin pie spice, and cinnamon are all you need.
 These make the pumpkin flavors really shine.

 - Evaporated milk – gives the pie a creamy, silky consistency.

-We highly recommend Libby’s brand 100% pure pumpkin puree (this is not a paid plug).
-There is a good reason everyone recommends making a Libby’s Pumpkin Pie and after several tests using different brands and even organic purees, Libby’s wins for:
+We highly recommend Libby’s brand 100% pure pumpkin puree.
+There is a good reason everyone recommends using Libby’s and after several tests using different brands and even organic purees, Libby’s wins for:

 - Best Texture – it’s super thick and concentrated

 - Rich Color – the deep orange hue will give you the best-colored pie once it’s baked.

 - Pumpkin Flavor – because it’s very concentrated and well-drained, the pumpkin flavor really comes through in your pie.